diegolamonica/EUCookieLaw/readme.md

 # Who is using EUCookieLaw

 Several sites are using EUCookieLaw as WordPress plugin (actually there are more than 100 installs).
 If you want to let users know your experience in using EUCookieLaw, there is a [Facebook page](https://www.facebook.com/UsaEUCookieLaw) where you can share your thoughts and experience.
-**Note:** To add your site fork this repository, add your site and make a pull request... or simply send [me](mailto:diego.lamonica@gmail.com) a message. :)